Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides: Wannier orbitals and tight-binding model

-Wannier90\cite{Pizzi2020} is used to find the maximally localized Wannier functions for the top four bands.
-First, the Hamiltonan was diagonalized, providing the energies $\varepsilon_{n\boldsymbol{k}}$ and wavefunctions $\ket{\phi_{n\boldsymbol{k}}}$ at each point in the chosen $\boldsymbol{k}$-mesh in the first Brillouin zone.
+Wannier90\cite{Pizzi2020} was used to find the maximally localized Wannier functions for the top four bands in Fig. \ref{FigvaryW}(c).
+The parameters for this Hamiltonian are from Ref. \cite{WuMacDonald2019}.
+First, the Hamiltonian was diagonalized, providing the energies $\varepsilon_{n\boldsymbol{k}}$ and wavefunctions $\ket{\phi_{n\boldsymbol{k}}}$ at each point in the chosen $\boldsymbol{k}$-mesh in the first Brillouin zone.
 The input to Wannier90 included wavefunction overlaps, initial projections, and the eigenvalues $\varepsilon_{n\boldsymbol{k}}$ for the top four bands.